-- 8. New funding has been secured from the World Organisation for Animal Health (WOAH) through DAFF for two years.
-This funding will facilitate in-person PHOVAPS meetings. - 9.
-A new Grant Funding Agreement has been secured with MFAT to support the PHOVAPS Interim Work Plan 2024 - 2025.
-The grant aims to strengthen the PHOVAPS network's capacity to carry out its core functions and address the long-standing scarcity of para-veterinary services in the Pacific region.
+New funding has been secured from the World Organisation for Animal Health (WOAH) through DAFF for two years.
+This funding will facilitate in-person PHOVAPS meetings.

+A new Grant Funding Agreement has been secured with the New Zealand Ministry of Foreign Affairs to support the PHOVAPS Interim Work Plan 2024 - 2025 in coordination with the New Zealand Ministry of Primary Industries (MPI).
+The grant aims to strengthen the PHOVAPS network's capacity to carry out its core functions and address the long-standing scarcity of paraveterinary services in the Pacific region.
 Furthermore, the grant will support the region by supporting the role of the SPC Veterinarian.